mmatschiner/tutorials/species_tree_inference_with_snp_data/README.md

 		bcftools view -H NC_031969.f5.sub2.vcf.gz | wc -l

 * We will now generate a reduced version of the dataset that includes only the most suitable SNPs for phylogenetic analysis.
 This means that we exclude all sites at which no alternative alleles are called for any of the samples ("AC==0"), all sites at which only alternative alleles are called ("AC==AN"), and sites at which the proportion of missing data is greater than 20% ("F_MISSING > 0.2").
 At the same time, we will ensure that only bi-allelic SNPs are included in the reduced dataset by using the bcftools options "-m2" and "-M2" which set both the minimum ("-m") and maximum ("-M") number of alleles to 2.
-Thus, use the following bcftools command to the reduced dataset to a new file named `NC_031969.f5.sub3.vcf.gz`:
+Thus, use the following bcftools command to write the reduced dataset to a new file named `NC_031969.f5.sub3.vcf.gz`:

 		bcftools view -e 'AC==0 || AC==AN || F_MISSING > 0.2' -m2 -M2 -O z -o NC_031969.f5.sub3.vcf.gz NC_031969.f5.sub2.vcf.gz

 * Check once again the total number of SNPs included in file `NC_031969.f5.sub3.vcf.gz` **Question 2:** How many SNPs were removed in the last step? [(see answer)](#q2)

 * As we've seen above, some SNPs in file `NC_031969.f5.sub2.vcf.gz` were too close to each other on the chromosome to be considered independent markers.
 Some of these might have been removed in the last filtering step.
-Nevertheless, to ensure that no SNPs are closer to each other than a minimum distance of 100 bp, we can use the "--thin" option of vcftools as in the following command:
+Nevertheless, to ensure that no SNPs are closer to each other than a minimum distance of 100 bp, we can use the "prune" plugin of bcftools, specifying a window size of 100 bp with `-w 100bp` and the number of sites to keep within the window with `-n 1`, as in the following command:

-		vcftools --gzvcf NC_031969.f5.sub3.vcf.gz --thin 100 --recode --out NC_031969.f5.sub4

-	The screen output of vcftools should indicate that 65,325 SNPs remain in the filtered dataset.
+		bcftools +prune -w 100bp -n 1 -o NC_031969.f5.sub4.vcf NC_031969.f5.sub3.vcf.gz

+	The filtered dataset in file `NC_031969.f5.sub4.vcf` should now contain 65,325 SNPs.
 Thus, a bit more than every second SNP has been removed in this step.
-This filtered dataset should have been written to the uncompressed file `NC_031969.f5.sub4.recode.vcf`.

-* Rename the VCF file written by vcftools in the previous step using the following command:

-		mv NC_031969.f5.sub4.recode.vcf NC_031969.f5.sub4.vcf

 <a name="svdquartets"></a>
 ## Species-tree inference with SVDQuartets